impostorsguides/impostorsguides.github.io/rbenv/1-y-content.md

 }
 ```

 Here we create two Ruby version installations, named “1.8.7” and “1.9.3”, and then create a local Ruby version file containing “1.8.7”.
 When we run the `version-name` command, we assert that it was successful and that the version from our local version file was used.
 We then run the command again, this time passing a value for our `RBENV_VERSION` env var.
-We assert that the command was successful, but this time that the value we manually set for `RBENV_VERSION` was the value that was used as the command’s output.
+We assert that the command was successful, but this time that the value we manually set for `RBENV_VERSION` was the value that was used as the command's output.

 Next test: